GoDaddy Website Builder Review: The Right Tool in 2023?

-As mentioned before, once you've settled on a template, you'll have little leeway when it comes to customizing it to your desires.
-In the theme menu, you can set colors and fonts, and select from a number of different button designs.
+As mentioned before, once you've settled on a template, you won't have much leeway in further customizing it.
+Colors and fonts can be adjusted in the theme menu, and it's possible to select from a number of different button designs.

-When it comes to the various sections, you'll have to rely on the layouts which GoDaddy provides.
-Owing to the lack of drag and drop functionality, and the inability to arrange individual content elements within a section, again, your options are severely constrained.
-As such, customization really only extends so far as the content you include, and the selection and arrangement of sections.
+When it comes to the various sections, you're stuck with GoDaddy's layouts.
+Owing to the lack of drag and drop functionality, and the inability to arrange individual elements within a section, your options are severely constrained.
+As such, you're only able to customize your content, sections, and how these are arranged.

 You'll need to source all image and video content on your own with GoDaddy since the platform lacks a stock photo database or integration.
 It is possible to connect Facebook and Instagram and use images from either of these.

-GoDaddy only offers a single navigation level, however, you can combine multiple menu options in a drop-down menu in order to slim your main menu down and create a sort of sub-menu.
+GoDaddy only offers a single navigation level, however, you can combine multiple options in a drop-down menu to slim down your site's (flat) hierarchy and create a sort of sub-menu.

-GoDaddy's site builder never lets you stray far from the basics.
+GoDaddy's Website + Marketing doesn't let users stray far from the basics.
 With the exception of content, the intuitive editor's toolbox doesn't facilitate much customization.
-If this is important to you, you'll need to insert user-defined HTML code, which isn't really an option for the rather rudimentary platform's target group.
+If this is important to you, you'll need to insert user-defined HTML code, which isn't an option for beginners, the platform's target group.

-As a result, we felt incredibly restricted in terms of design freedom when using GoDaddy.
+As a result, we felt incredibly restricted in terms when designing our site with GoDaddy.
 Anyone who wants to adjust more aspects of their website than just images and text is better served elsewhere.

 E-Commerce, Marketing & SEO

-To integrate an online shop onto your website (or create one), you'll need to do so as an add-on.
+To integrate an online shop onto your website (or create one), you'll need an add-on.
 Similar to the blog, you'll be able to manage the shop in the superordinate GoDaddy administrative menu.
 There, you can add products and manage payments or shipping.

 Intuitive product creation

-It's possible to offer both physical and digital products.
-Through the product menu, you'll be able to specify all of the relevant details, including their name, price, SKU, or tax category.
-You can arrange articles into different groups as well.
+Both physical and digital products can be sold.
+Through the product menu, you'll be able to specify all of the relevant details, including a product's name, price, SKU, or tax category.
+Items can be arranged into different groups as well.

-Further below, next to the product description, you'll also find a few additional tabs.
-Through the "Inventory and Options" one, you can add all sorts of product variations, such as sizes or colors.
-GoDaddy handles this well, as you'll only need to specify a new aspect and the available options, with the different combinations then being automatically created and assigned SKUs.
+A few more tabs can be found next to the product description.
+Using the "Inventory and Options" one, you can add all sorts of product variations, such as sizes or colors.
+GoDaddy handles this well, as you'll only need to specify a new aspect and the available options.
+After that, different combinations are automatically created and assigned SKUs.

 Coupons & discounts

-To drive up sales in your online store, you can create both lump sum and percent-based coupons, and offer free shipping.
-It's possible to limit coupons to specific products or categories, the number of times they can be redeemed, and a minimum order total.
+To drive up sales in your online store, it's possible to offer both lump sum and percent-based coupons, as well as free shipping.
+Coupons can be limited to specific products or categories, redeemed a fixed number of times, and tied to a minimum order total.

-Beyond that, you'll also be afforded the ability to set sale prices in the product menu, so that the regular price of a product is stricken-through and shown alongside the new price.
+Beyond that, you'll also be afforded the ability to set sale prices in the product menu, so that the regular price of a product is stricken-through and displayed next to the new price.

-You can encourage sales by offering coupons and sales.
+You can encourage sales by offering coupons and discounts.

 Social media and email marketing

-GoDaddy also helps to gain new customers through its marketing tools.
-With these, you can create and follow social network posts on Facebook, Instagram, or Twitter.
+GoDaddy's marketing tools also help you to gain new customers.
+With these, you can create and monitor social network posts on Facebook, Instagram, or Twitter.

 Beyond that, the platform also includes a basic email marketing tool, which comes in handy for launching email campaigns.
-For this, GoDaddy offers a number of different message templates that you can use to contact your customers, members, subscribers, or even a list of selected email addresses.
-After you've started, you'll be able to keep tabs on how many of your emails are opened and how high the click rate is.
+For this, GoDaddy offers a number of different message templates that you can use to contact your customers, members, subscribers, or even a list of email addresses.
+After you've started, you'll be able to keep tabs on how many of your emails are opened and their click rate.

 GoDaddy's SEO settings leave too much to be desired.
 To access these, go to Settings > Search Engine Optimization.
 There, you can input page titles and meta descriptions, however, the latter isn't possible for blog entries.
-GoDaddy also offers an optimization tool that suggests page titles based on keywords, however, it is neither innovative nor particularly useful.
+GoDaddy also offers an optimization tool that suggests page titles based on keywords, however, it isn't very innovative or useful.

 GoDaddy's SEO options haven't kept up with the times.

-GoDaddy provides access to some statistics in the dashboard, but you can enhance these through integrating tools like Google Analytics or Facebook Pixel.
+GoDaddy provides access to some statistics in the dashboard, but you can enhance these by integrating tools like Google Analytics or Facebook Pixel.

-GoDaddy possesses a comprehensive help center with a dedicated area for its site builder.
-There, you'll find numerous helpful articles, most of which have accompanying tutorial videos that introduce and explain specific features and capabilities.
-Full-text search makes it possible to keep an overview of these.
+GoDaddy has a comprehensive help center with a dedicated area for Website + Marketing.
+In it, you'll find numerous helpful articles, most of which include tutorial videos that introduce and explain specific features and capabilities.
+Full-text search makes it possible to find exactly what you're looking for.

 In GoDaddy's help center, you'll find some tutorial videos.

-You can get in direct touch with GoDaddy's support Monday-Friday from 8 AM to 8 PM, however, the live chat is staffed around the clock.
-Our experiences with the latter were mixed: On some occasions, we got answers within seconds, while at other times, it took upwards of 10 minutes.
+You can get in touch with GoDaddy's support Monday-Friday from 8 AM to 8 PM, however, the provider's live chat is staffed around the clock.
+Our experiences with the latter were mixed: On some occasions, answers arrived within seconds, while on others, it took upwards of 10 minutes.

 The quality of the answers we received was not exactly up to the standards we're accustomed to.
-It seemed that some of the staffers we spoke with weren't familiar with the product we were using, and as such, they couldn't competently answer our queries.
+It seemed that some of the staffers we spoke with weren't familiar with the product we were using, and couldn't competently answer our queries.

-In addition to the free version, GoDaddy's site builder comes as part of four different subscription packages.
+In addition to the free version, GoDaddy's Website + Marketing is part of four different subscription packages.
 The free version includes a GoDaddy domain, whereas the paid Basic, Standard, Premium, and E-Commerce options offer unique domains.
-In addition, you'll also get an SSL certificate and GoDaddy Insight statistics with each.
+In addition, you'll get an SSL certificate and GoDaddy Insight statistics with each.

-The two more affordable plans limit the creation of business pages in social networks, as well as entries and answers in social media channels.
+The two more affordable plans limit the creation of business pages on social networks, as well as entries and answers in social media channels.
 Email marketing is restricted to 100 or 500 recipients (in each of the two cheaper subscription options), while you can contact up to 25,000 individuals in the more expensive two plans.
-SEO is only part of the Premium and E-Commerce package.
+SEO is only part of the Premium and E-Commerce packages.

-E-commerce capabilities are only part of the E-Commerce plan.
+Digital sales are only possible with the E-Commerce plan.